Best GEO Tools for 2026: 10 Platforms Compared

 Here's the part the paid tools won't lead with: most people don't need a subscription on day one.
 A one-time check tells you where you stand, and several tools (Semrush, Ahrefs, HubSpot's AEO Grader, and others) offer a free version of exactly that.

-Our own AI visibility checker is in early access and built for this first step: enter a brand and a prompt, and see whether you currently surface in AI answers, with no signup.
-It's deliberately a baseline tool, not a monitoring suite, so I won't oversell it; for continuous, multi-engine tracking the paid platforms above are still where you go.
-Pair it with our free llms.txt generator to handle one piece of technical hygiene while you're at it (the llms.txt page explains what that file does and, honestly, its limits).
+For this first step, run one of those free one-time checks, or do it by hand: enter a brand and a prompt across ChatGPT, Perplexity and Google AI Overviews and see whether you currently surface in AI answers.
+That baseline is enough to start; for continuous, multi-engine tracking the paid platforms above are still where you go.
+While you're at it, our free llms.txt generator handles one piece of technical hygiene (the llms.txt page explains what that file does and, honestly, its limits).

 The rule of thumb: a one-time check is free and genuinely useful, so do that first.
 A paid tier earns its keep only when you need to watch many prompts across several engines, week after week, to catch the moment something changes.
 One brand and a few prompts?
 The free check covers you.
 A category, a roster of competitors, or client accounts?
 That's when monitoring pays for itself.